urbas/sbt-release-notes-plugin/README.md

 [![Build Status](https://travis-ci.org/urbas/sbt-release-notes-plugin.svg?branch=master)](https://travis-ci.org/urbas/sbt-release-notes-plugin)

-This SBT plugin generates release notes.
-It takes multiple small release note entry files and concatenates them into a complete release notes file.
-The small release note entry files can be added by developers for their isolated features.
-Such a separation of per-feature release notes is useful in automatic release notes generation when performing automated releases (e.g.: releases with continuous integration).
+This SBT plugin takes multiple small release note entry files and concatenates them into a complete release notes file.
+The entry files can be added by developers for their isolated features.
+The main use of this plugin is in automated releases (e.g.: releases with continuous integration).

 ## Usage